-Blog: Future of Retail: How Automation Can Help Your Business in the Future of Retail
+Blog: How Automation Can Help Your Business in the Future of Retail

 Some stores are open for business, some are closed for good, and for most, the future will likely no longer be the same.
 In fact, Coresight Research reported that as many as 25,000 U.S. stores may close in 2020.
 Malls and the traditional department stores will look very different as consumers that once window-shopped or strolled in stores have now altered their habits, opting for the safer, quick in-and-out errands and online browsing.
 Retail will have to adapt to new consumer habits.

 Though there is currently an uphill journey for many retailers, new innovations can allow businesses to once again thrive, meeting the needs and demands of their shoppers.
 Consumers are not the only reason for changes in the retail landscape.
 The safety of employees is a large factor too.
 Retailers will be faced with deciding how to facilitate social-distancing procedures for worker and shopper safety, while also continuing to perform business operations both efficiently and cost-effectively.